fpsqdb/zip-lib/README.md

 Object
 - `overwrite?`: String (optional) - If it is true, the target directory will be deleted before extract.
 The default value is `false`.
 - `symlinkAsFileOnWindows?`: Boolean (optional) - Extract symbolic links as files on windows.
 The default value is `true`.
-On windows, the default security policy allows only administrators to create symbolic links. <br>When `symlinkAsFileOnWindows` is set to `true`, the symlink in the zip archive will be extracted as a normal file on Windows. <br>When `symlinkAsFileOnWindows` is set to `false`, if the zip contains symlink, an `EPERM` error will be thrown under non-administrators.
+On windows, the default security policy allows only administrators to create symbolic links. <br>When `symlinkAsFileOnWindows` is set to `true`, the symlink in the zip archive will be extracted as a normal file on Windows.
+When `symlinkAsFileOnWindows` is set to `false`, if the zip contains symlink, an `EPERM` error will be thrown under non-administrators.
 - `onEntry?`: Function (optional) - Called before an item is extracted.<br>Arguments:
     - `entryName`: String - Entry name.
     - `entryCount`: Number - Total number of entries.